shashi999Kant/Trade-Bot-backend/README.md

-# **TradeXpert - Crypto Trading Platform**
+# **Trade-Bot - Crypto Trading Platform**

-TradeXpert is a full-stack cryptocurrency trading platform that allows users to easily buy, sell, and trade digital currencies like Bitcoin and Ethereum.
+Trade-Bot is a full-stack cryptocurrency trading platform that allows users to easily buy, sell, and trade digital currencies like Bitcoin and Ethereum.

 ## Features